 I mean, I can barely remember to call my mom back – what makes you think I have 10 minutes to play phone tag with your business?

-1. I’m at work
+1. They’re at work

 Not all of us work a 9-5 schedule, but chances are, your customer or client has responsibilities that take up a good chunk of their day.
 Whether they’re operating a forklift or busy doing deep work at the office, they don’t want to be interrupted.

-2. I’m introverted
+2. They’re introverted

 “Most phone conversations require a certain level of small talk that introverts avoid,” Huffington Post author Alena Hall writes.
 “The intrusive ringing forces them to abandon focus on a current project or thought and reassign it to something unexpected.”

-3. We’re in different time zones
+3. You’re in different time zones

-4. I’m a millennial
+4. They’re a millennial

-As businesses compete for a slice of the $200 billion millennial market, texting represents an opportunity to connect with millennial clients on their preferred channel of communication.
+As businesses compete for a slice of the $200 billion millennial market, texting represents an opportunity to connect with younger clients on their preferred channel of communication.

 The Zipwhip app and texting service allows consumers to text businesses from their personal phones, and businesses to reply from any desktop computer or mobile device from their existing landline phone number.

-If you need me, just text
+If you need something, just text me

 What do you think?
 What are some other reasons you can’t answer the phone?
 Let us know in the comments below.